tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow.md

 </div>

 * **Supported scenario**: Single PluggableDevice registered as a new device type.
-  In the case of installing one plugin that registers its PluggableDevice as a new device type, e.g., "XPU" device type, user can speficies the "XPU" device for ops under `with tf.device("xpu:0")`, PluggableDevice registered will be selected to run those ops.
+  In the case of installing one plugin that registers its PluggableDevice as a new device type, e.g., "XPU" device type, user can speficify the "XPU" device for ops under `with tf.device("xpu:0")`, PluggableDevice registered will be selected to run those ops.
 <div align="center">
 <img src=20200624-pluggable-device-for-tensorflow/scenario2.png>
 </div>